jwestrob/GOOSOS/README.md

 So glad to see the enthusiasm.
 Here's a list.
 I know you love those.

-- Evalue thresholds (-evalue): This is the default evalue cutoff for HMMsearch.
+- Evalue thresholds (`-evalue`): This is the default evalue cutoff for HMMsearch.
 I recommend something like 1e-10 or lower.
 (HMMsearch accepts scientific notation, so type it out like that.
 If you hate conformity I guess you can type out 0.0000000001)

-- Extract Best Hit (-best) [DEFAULT] : Pulls out the most relevant hit (i.e., the hit with the highest bitscore) per HMM per genome.
+- Extract Best Hit (`-best`) : Pulls out the most relevant hit (i.e., the hit with the highest bitscore) per HMM per genome.
 That is, if a genome has two hits for a particular HMM, it takes the hit with the higher bitscore.

-- If you already scanned with HMMsearch (-already_scanned) : Don't scan again!
+- If you already scanned with HMMsearch (`-already_scanned`) : Don't scan again!
 Skip to the next part, using the same output directory.

-- If you don't want to write seqs and only want a hits table (-no_seqs) : Saves time if you're trying to calibrate your e-value threshold.
+- If you don't want to write seqs and only want a hits table (`-no_seqs`) : Saves time if you're trying to calibrate your e-value threshold.

 - `-cut_nc`, `-cut_ga`: KEGG and PFAM HMMs have built-in bitscore cutoff thresholds. `-cut_nc` uses the `-cut_nc` option in hmmsearch, and `-cut_ga` does the same.
 KEGG HMMs use the `-cut_nc` option, and PFAM HMMs use the `-cut_ga` option.